ligato/docs/docs/developer-guide/kvs-troubleshooting.md

 http://<host>:9191/scheduler/graph?txn=0
 ```

-More information on the KV Scheduler REST API can be found [here](kvscheduler.md#rest-api).
+See the [KV Scheduler REST API](kvscheduler.md#rest-api) section for more information.

 The graph visualization tool is quite helpful for debugging.
 It provides an instantaneous global view of the system state.
 The source of potential problems can be easily pinpointed.
 The result is reduced time and effort in development and troubleshooting.